horacio9a/mfc-node/README.md

 The MFC Recorder now captures the MFC stream in standard FLV quality, as if it was recorded eg with rtmpdump.
 That's why I think that only one directory is enough where all the files are recorded and in most cases don't need a conversion.
 It also allows you to watch the recorded file during recording with possible jumps forward and back if needed.
 - I added in config.yml the option to edit the 'date format' and 'file format' for the recorded file.
-You can choose between 'flv' and 'ts' as in the original version.
+You can choose between 'mp4' and 'ts'.
 - Lot of people are asking, so I added the option that every model now has its own subdirectory
 - The menu have a small preview, and when the mouse cursor is hover, it will update.
 - When you click on a preview thumbnail, you get menu for include, exclude and delete models from list in config.yml.